Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Hummus Pasta and fork

-This delicious and easy meal is ready in less than 30 minutes, and you can make it with homemade hummus or your favorite store-bought brand.
+This delicious and easy pasta is ready in less than 30 minutes, and you can make it with homemade hummus or your favorite store-bought brand.

 21. Chickpea fritters